abourke09/draw-straws/notes.md

   - [ ] Make this Readme better
   - [ ] Record Video walkthrough
   - [ ] Finish writing blogpost
-  - [ ] Review React and Redux for project review questions REVIEW IS 7AM-7:45AM WEDNESDAY WITH ALICE BALBUENA!
+  - [ ] Review React and Redux for project review questions, compile notes REVIEW IS 7AM-7:45AM WEDNESDAY WITH ALICE BALBUENA!

 Clear and Re-Seed the database with this command: `rake db:reset`